MathuC/trito/README.md

 # Trito

 [Trito](https://mathusan.net/Trito/index.html) is a simple javascript canvas game where you dodge the squares coming your way.
+Even if it doesn't follow good software engineering principles, I've left it on here because it is the first full-stack website I've ever built and it is also a pretty fun and addicting game.

 ## Components
 `canvas.js` has the whole game in a canvas that draws every 10 milliseconds (100 times per second) so that the animation is smooth.